 - Players should not be used as pitchers until they have demonstrated enough control and poise to throw strikes to live batters in a game situation.
 Coaches should, however, strive to develop pitchers whenever possible. - A pitcher will be replaced on the mound if he hits three batters in one game.
 It is the umpire's discretion if the batter has been hit.
-Batters who step into a pitch or fail to move from a pitch are not considered hit by a pitch, as determined by the home plate umpire. - If a pitcher walks four consecutive batters in one inning, then they must be replaced on the mound by another pitcher.
-If a pitcher hits a batter, it counts as a walk so if he walks 3 batters, then hits the 4th, he must be replaced.
-If the 4th walk ends an inning due to run limit, the pitcher must still be replaced at the start of the next inning. - No dropped third strike rule. - Catcher overthrows.
-When the catcher returns the ball after a pitch, runners may advance without incurring a stolen base attempt, if the ball gets away from the pitcher and off the mound.
+Batters who step into a pitch or fail to move from a pitch are not considered hit by a pitch, as determined by the home plate umpire. - If a pitcher walks four consecutive batters in one inning, then the coach should start considering replacing the pitcher on the mound by another pitcher, once six consecutive batters are walked in one inning the pitcher must be replaced.
+If a pitcher hits a batter, it counts as a walk so if he walks 5 batters, then hits the 6th, he must be replaced.
+If the 6th walk ends an inning due to run limit, the pitcher must still be replaced at the start of the next inning. - No dropped third strike rule. - Catcher overthrows.
+When the catcher returns the ball after a pitch, runners may advance without incurring a stolen base attempt, if the ball is thrown past the pitcher without touching the pitcher or pitcher's glove and off the mound.
 A runner who attempts to advance in such a situation is subject to being thrown out by the defense.
-This rule is in place not to take advantage of pitchers and catchers, but rather to keep runners paying attention, and to encourage the defense to back up all throws. - A pitcher once removed from the mound may not return as a pitcher.
+This rule is in place not to take advantage of pitchers and catchers, but rather to keep runners paying attention, and to encourage the defense to back up all throws.

-- A pitcher must be removed upon reaching 75 pitches in a game; however, the pitcher may remain in the game at another position.
-If a pitcher reaches the 75pitch limit while facing a batter, the pitcher may continue to pitch until any one of the following conditions occur: - The batter reaches base; - o The batter is put out; or - The third out is made to complete the half-inning. - A pitcher may play catcher in the same day IF they throw less than 41 pitches.
+- A pitcher once removed from the mound may not return as a pitcher. - A pitcher must be removed upon reaching 75 pitches in a game; however, the pitcher may remain in the game at another position.
+If a pitcher reaches the 75-pitch limit while facing a batter, the pitcher may continue to pitch until any one of the following conditions occur: - The batter reaches base; - The batter is put out; or - $\circ$ $\;$ The third out is made to complete the half-inning. - A pitcher may play catcher in the same day IF they throw less than 41 pitches.
 If they throw 41 or more, they may not catch for the remainder of the day. - Note there is no prohibition on a player who has played catcher from playing pitcher in the same game; however, coaches should keep in mind the spirit and intent of the rule and make decisions accordingly. - Pitchers in the AAA division must adhere to the following rest requirements: